grinchios/college_project-commented/working/README.md

 ## Callum Pritchard

-This software is to be run on a linux distro due to it's linux file calling functions within the login form
+This software is to be run on a linux distro due it's linux file calling functions within the login form

 ## Admin credentials